 Audiophiles may resist for a while, but for most of us, wireless is now more than good enough.
 It’s easy to use, affordable, and the quality improves all the time.

-If you’re ready to take the leap into the world of wireless music, take a look at our guide to the best Bluetooth headphones you can buy right now.
-Still holding out?
-These phones still have a headphone jack.
+If you’re ready to take the leap into the world of wireless music, take a look at our guide to the best Bluetooth headphones you can buy right now (or the best Bluetooth headsets specifically for iPhone).